JohnPaulRyan24/rolling-spheres/README.md

 # Simulation in 2D of discs inside a swirling boundary
-As the title suggests, the aim of this project is the physical simulation in two dimensions of discs inside a swirling boundary.
+As the title suggests, the aim of this project is the simulation and animation in two dimensions of discs inside a swirling boundary.
 A video demo can be viewed [here](https://www.youtube.com/watch?v=2OBc-yOkbhs).

-The simulation is event-driven.
-A detailed description of how it works can be found HERE.
+The simulation is written in Java and is found in src/simulation.
+The animation is written in Python and is found in animation.py and config.py.
+A detailed description of how it all works can be found HERE.
 This README will explain how to get it up and running.

 Comments, question, and suggests should go to john.ryan@nyu.edu.
 Thanks for checking out this project!